 The realisation of the development is a significant achievement as the project has faced a number of environmental, engineering and logistical challenges including the dewatering and then remediation of the north and south harbour basins, upgrade works to the sea wall, the construction of a buried sea wall as a coastal erosion defence, as well as requirement to create a protected nesting ground for migratory Fairy Terns and the relocation of marine life,including 10,000 Blue Swimmer crabs, during dewatering works.

 The Marina provides two harbours with protective sea walls, an attractive seafront parade of shops, restaurants and cafes, and has services for more than 7,000 boat owners.
 Once completed, the Marina will deliver more than 600 ongoing employment opportunities and is expected to inject more than AU$900m into the local economy over a 20 year period.

 Mandurah Ocean Marina has also attracted thirteen other State and international awards within Western Australia and Australia for planning and design excellence, including the Urban Development Institute of Australia National Award for Excellence for a Masterplanned Development (2007), the Australian Marina of the Year title (2004), and the CASE Earth Award for Environmental and Construction Excellence (2003).

-It is now listed for key trade magazine World Architecture News’ Urban Design Awards, the winner of which will be announced on 19th October 2010.
+It is now listed for key trade magazine World Architecture News’ Urban Design Awards.